ericscharff/apple1emu/README.md

 ./gradlew run
 ```

+Disks used by the emulator are stored as resources.
+See
+`src/main/resources/resources/apple2.properties`.
+Disks must be in DOS order
+(even if they are ProDOS).

 You may need to update the SWT dependency for the architecture you are using.
 This can be accomplished by editing `build.gradle` and including the proper
 depedencies.